jordinl/concurrent-http-requests-comparison/README.md

-# Comparing concurrent HTTP requests in different languages
+# Comparing performance of concurrent HTTP requests in different languages

 ## Description